LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Published research on HCG — for educational purposes only

-HCG binds to the luteinizing hormone/choriogonadotropin receptor (LHCGR), a member of the glycoprotein hormone receptor subfamily of G protein-coupled receptors.
+HCG interacts with LHCGR, a member of the glycoprotein hormone receptor subfamily of G protein-coupled receptors.
 Receptor activation couples primarily to Gαs, stimulating adenylyl cyclase and increasing intracellular cAMP.
 In cell-based models, cAMP activates protein kinase A (PKA), which phosphorylates steroidogenic acute regulatory protein (StAR) and upregulates steroidogenic enzyme expression.
 The LHCGR also signals through Gαq and β-arrestin pathways in certain cellular contexts.
-Research compound — not for human use.
+For laboratory research use only.

 LHCGR Structural Biology and Ligand Binding

 The LHCGR ectodomain contains leucine-rich repeats (LRRs) that form the primary hormone-binding interface.
 Cryo-EM and crystallographic studies have characterized the structural basis for HCG recognition, revealing that the α-subunit contacts the concave surface of the LRR domain while the β-subunit seatbelt loop wraps around the receptor.
 These structural studies inform understanding of receptor activation mechanisms and allosteric modulation in glycoprotein hormone signaling research.
-Research compound — not for human use.
+For laboratory research use only.

-Jiang X et al. “Structure of follicle-stimulating hormone in complex with the entire ectodomain of its receptor.”
+Jiang X et al. “Structure of FSH in complex with the entire ectodomain of its receptor.”
 Proc Natl Acad Sci USA.
 2012.
 PubMed

 HCG Immunological Research

 Research has examined HCG’s interactions with immune cell populations beyond its classical reproductive endocrine functions.
 In vitro studies demonstrate HCG receptor expression on dendritic cells and regulatory T cells.
 HCG has been investigated for its effects on cytokine profiles, with studies examining IL-10, TGF-β, and pro-inflammatory cytokine modulation in immune cell culture models.
 This research characterizes potential extragonadal effects of glycoprotein hormone signaling in immunological contexts.
-Research compound — not for human use.
+For laboratory research use only.

-Schumacher A. “Human Chorionic Gonadotropin as a Pivotal Endocrine Immune Regulator Initiating and Preserving Fetal Tolerance.”
+Schumacher A. “HCG as a Pivotal Endocrine Immune Regulator Initiating and Preserving Fetal Tolerance.”
 Front Immunol.
 2020.
 PubMed

 Reviewed by